 "Those who rely on experience only are accordingly called empiricists (ἐμπειρικοί).
 Similarly, those who rely on reason are called rationalists (λογικοὶ).
 And these are the two primary sects in medicine. ...
 [T]hey also call the empiricist sect observational and relying on memory..."
 (Galen (130-210 CE), On the Sects for Beginners I.65-66).
 In what survives of his writing, Epicurus does not work out his epistemology in much detail.
-It seems clear, though, that he works in the empiricist tradition Plato and Aristotle rejected.
-For Epicurus, knowledge is a matter of perception, memory, and forming beliefs in the right way. it is a matter of "experience," not the cognition Plato and Aristotle called "reason."
+It seems, though, that he sees himself as part of the empiricist tradition Plato and Aristotle rejected.
+For Epicurus, knowledge is a matter of perception, memory, and forming beliefs in the right way.
+It is a matter of "experience," not the cognition Plato and Aristotle call "reason."

 Human beings have perceptions, and these perceptions give rise to various thoughts.
-Epicurus thinks that the perceptions themselves are never false and that falsehood is always a matter of accepting the accompanying thoughts uncritically.
+Epicurus thinks that the perceptions themselves are never false and that falsehood is always a matter of wrongly accepting the accompanying thoughts.
 He thinks that the thoughts occasioned by perception should be accepted only if they are confirmed and not disconfirmed.

 Further, Epicurus rejects "dialectic as superfluous" (Diogenes Laertius, Lives of Eminent Philosophers X.31).
 It not completely clear just what he takes himself to reject, but the idea seems to be that the cognition involved in accepting or rejecting the thoughts occasioned by perception is not a matter of "reason" as this is understood in the classical tradition of Plato and Aristotle.

-Epicurus does not reject that human beings can be rational in their thinking.
-He rejects "reason" as it is understood in the tradition of Plato and Aristotle.
+Epicurus does not deny that human beings sometimes think rationally.
+What he rejects is "reason" as it is understood in the tradition of Plato and Aristotle.
 Aristotle, for example, understands "reason" in terms of the grasping universals and the use of syllogistic logic to deduce relations of logical consequence and incompatibility.
 Epicurus is not part of this rationalist tradition.

 Perseus Digital Library: